 The on-line application form is self-explanatory; please read each screen carefully.
 You will be prompted to enter information about yourself, the program you wish to enter, and your credentials.
 You can save information on each webpage, and then log out to return later to continue entering information.

 You will need the following information to complete your application.
 It is helpful to gather some of this documentation in advance.
 Be sure to check the Supplemental Information Webpage to read about any additional documents needed by the program of your choice and to verify the deadline set by the program.

-- The specific program and concentration (if there is a choice) by name, the location of the program (on or off campus), and for on-campus students an indication of whether you intend to enroll full or part time.
-Please note that all off-campus programs are part-time programs.
-Also note that some on-campus programs do not permit part-time enrollment.
+- The specific program and concentration (if there is a choice) by name, the location of the program (on- or off-campus), and whether you intend to enroll full or part time.
+(Please note that all off-campus programs are part-time programs.
+Some on-campus programs do not permit part-time enrollment.)
 If you select a level of enrollment that is not possible, we will contact you.

 - An email account (other than a Yahoo! account) that you can be sure you have access to during the entire application review process.
 Questions about your application will be sent to the email address that you provide.